SiJiL82/ecommerce-site/README.md

 ## Prerequisites
 ## Instructions

-# Issues
-## Known Bugs
+# Known Bugs
 Presently there are no known bugs with the site.
 # Future Developments
-Customise the AllAuth account management forms (sign up, sign in etc.) so they fit the site style.
+- Customise the AllAuth account management forms (sign up, sign in etc.) so they fit the site style.
+- Add order completion for the site owner to mark an item as shipped and send the customer an email.
 # Credits
 - Inspiration for the site design and theme colours taken from the existing website https://www.minisewnsew.com/ however no code/modules etc. were taken from the site - this project was written from scratch just using the site themes and existing product imagery to populate the site, as it is going to be a direct replacement for the existing site.
 - [Django Email Obfuscator](https://github.com/morninj/django-email-obfuscator) - used to obfuscate sensitive links such as emails and telephone numbers